appwrite/demos-for-functions/python/generate-unsplash-image/README.md

 # Get image from unsplash
-A sample python Cloud Function for getting image url from unsplash based on keyword search.
+A sample python Cloud Function for getting image url and image author from unsplash based on keyword search.

 ## 📝 Environment Variables
 Go to Settings tab of your Cloud Function.
 Add the following environment variables.